 Iron ore inventory decreases at Chinese ports

-As of the same date, the Xinhua-China Iron Ore Price Index for imported iron ore with 62 percent iron content was at 56 points, down two points week on week.
-Meanwhile, the Xinhua-China Iron Ore Price Index for imported iron ore with 58 percent iron content was at 50 points on the date in question, decreasing by two points week on week.
+As of the same date, the Xinhua-China Iron Ore Price Index for imported iron ore with 62 percent iron content was at 55 points, down three points week on week.
+Meanwhile, the Xinhua-China Iron Ore Price Index for imported iron ore with 58 percent iron content was at 47 points on the date in question, down two points week on week.